 |Signature||Closing line added to your email notifications when you make public ticket comments.|

-Note that to change your primary email address, you must first add and verify the new email address you want to make primary, then remove the old primary address.
+To change your primary email address, you must first add and verify the new email address you want to make primary, then click the arrow next to the new email address and select Make primary contact from the drop-down list.

 |Agent forwarding||Office phone or mobile phone you'd like to forward voice calls to instead of answering Zendesk Talk calls via the browser.
 You can test the number you enter to make sure calls forward properly.
 For more information, see Enabling Zendesk Talk and configuring general settings.|